ngryman/tree-crawl/readme.md

 ## Optimization

 `tree-crawl` is meant to be super fast and traverse potentially huge trees.
-There is no magic, it does it by implementing its own stack and queue for traversal and ensure the code is optimizable by the VM.
+It's possible because it implements its own stack and queue for traversal and makes sure the code is optimizable by the VM.

-If you do need real good performance please first consider reading this [checklist] first.
+If you do need real good performance please consider reading this [checklist] first.

 Your main objective is to keep the traversal code optimized and avoid de-optimizations and bailouts.
 To do so, your nodes should have the same [hidden class] and your code stay [monomorphic].